Myles Straw Player Props: Guardians vs. Brewers

 Myles Straw At The Plate

-- Straw has picked up a hit in 60.3% of his 73 games this year, with at least two hits in 16.4% of those games.

-- He has not gone deep in his 73 games this season.
+- He has not hit a long ball in his 74 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.